 It’s best to call your dealer a week or so before your car is due.
 They will be able to confirm the estimated delivery time.

 You or your appointee must be at the dealership to sign for the new car.
 If you are not well, please get in touch with your dealer and agree another date.
 A nominated driver cannot collect the car without you.
 The only exception to this is for Wheelchair Accessible Vehicle (WAV) customers who have arranged their vehicle to be delivered to their home.

 To pick up your new car you will need key in your Personal Identification Number (PIN) at the dealership.
 This is instead of signing a paper document and confirms your acceptance of the Contract Hire Agreement Terms and Conditions.
-Don’t worry if you have lost, or not received your PIN you can access it in one the following ways:
+We will send you your PIN in the post but the quickest and easiest way to access it is in your Motability Scheme online account.

-- If you have more than two weeks to go, please call our Customer Services team on 0300 456 4566 and we can post a new PIN to you.
+- If you have more than two weeks to go, you can call our Customer Services team on 0300 456 4566 and we can post a new PIN to you.

 - If you can remember the password you gave your Motability Scheme specialist when you placed your order, they can access the PIN for you.